Sasha Cohen

-Alexandra Pauline "Sasha" Cohen (born October 26, 1984) is a retired American figure skater.
+Alexandra Pauline "Sasha" Cohen (born October 26, 1984) is an American retired figure skater.
 She is the 2006 Olympic silver medalist, a three-time World Championship medalist, the 2003 Grand Prix Final Champion, and the 2006 U.S. Champion.
 She is known for her artistry, flexibility and body lines, and musical interpretation.
-As of 2024, Cohen is the most recent American woman to medal individually in figure skating at the Olympics.

 Early life

-Cohen was born in Westwood, California, a neighborhood in Los Angeles.
+Cohen was born in Westwood, Los Angeles, a neighborhood in California.
 Her nickname "Sasha" is a Russian diminutive of "Alexandra".
-Her mother, Galina Cohen (née Feldman), is a Jewish immigrant from Odesa, Ukrainian SSR, Soviet Union and a former ballet dancer.
-Her father, Roger Cohen, is a graduate of the University of California, Berkeley Boalt Hall School of Law and formerly a law partner at Brobeck, Phleger & Harrison.
-Cohen has a younger sister, Natalia (nicknamed "Natasha").
-She understands and can speak Russian, but refuses to speak it in public.
+Her mother, Galina Cohen (née Feldman), is a Jewish immigrant from Odesa, Ukrainian SSR, Soviet Union, and a former ballet dancer.
+Her father, Roger Cohen, is a graduate of the UC Berkeley School of Law and formerly a law partner at Brobeck, Phleger & Harrison.

-Cohen graduated from Futures High School in Mission Viejo, California in 2002.
+Cohen graduated from Futures High School in Mission Viejo, California, in 2002.
 Cohen graduated from Columbia University in 2016 with a degree in political science.
 As a university student, she has used the name Alex rather than Sasha.

 In 2005, Cohen published her autobiography, Fire on Ice.
 The autobiography was republished in 2006 with a new chapter on the 2006 season.